meghomita/meghomita.github.io/research.md

 permalink: /research/
 ---

 I worked on a variety of projects in the field of Structural Geology during my Masters and summer internships.
 I am broadly interested in fault mechanics and deformation behavior of fault rocks across a range of observational scales.
 I have worked in different tectonic settings, from fold-thrust belts to subduction zones and across different depths (from shallow crusts to deep depths along cold subduction zones).
-Currently, I am in Prof Christie Rowe's [Field Rheology Research group](https://www.eps.mcgill.ca/~crowe/) .
+I was part of Prof Christie Rowe's [Field Rheology Research group](https://www.eps.mcgill.ca/~crowe/), now at University of Nevada-Reno .
 Here is a brief description of my PhD research project and the other projects that I had the pleasure of working on.

 **Subduction Sandwich: Investigating the evolution and deformation of a subduction plate boundary from the overriding to the downgoing plate**